uditgaurav/notes/tools/README.md

 ## Overview

 This script ensures that the EC2 Windows instance is primed for Harness Chaos Engineering.
-The steps involve verifying that specific processes and services run with administrator privileges, and ensuring that the Windows Firewall is enabled across all profiles.
+The steps involve verifying that `amazon-ssm-agent` run with administrator privileges, and ensuring that the Windows Firewall is enabled across all profiles.

 ## Script